 Now, at medium-low to medium heat, add in your rice and toast it in the buttery chicken-y spice mix for a good 5 minutes.

 Toasting is necessary here because it’ll ensure the rice doesn’t get sticky later on.
-It also allows the rice to mix in better with all the flavors we’ve kept ready for it in the cooking pot.
+It’s also a good idea because it allows the rice to mix in better with all the flavors we’ve kept ready for it in the cooking pot.

 STEP 13: